User1818183/JitDumper/README.md

  # Jit Dumper

- A CIL method body dumper that gets information from the JIT compiler.
+ A CIL method body dumper that gets information from the JIT compiler..

  # Compatibility (Windows Only)
 - .NET Framework 4.8 (x86 and x64) (Tested)